Vasily-Biryukov/discord-bot-user-picker/README.md

 like:
 * Who's failed the game?
 * Who is the most useless player?
-* Whose mama is fatter?
+* Whose momma is fatter?

 And so on.